| | | | | | | | | | | | | | | | |

 Travel tip: Also, the Erfurt Christmas market has a great hotel option for views.
 Stay at the Radisson Blu in Erfurt’s Center.
 From your room you’ll have views of the city and all of the markets you can experience throughout your stay.
 (Ann of Kids Travel Books)

-Of the seven German Christmas Markets I visited during my Rhine River cruise, Frankfurt is my favorite.
-It’s one of the largest in the country and definitely one of the most picturesque with the Römer buildings, St Paul’s Square, and an enormous Christmas tree as a backdrop.
+Of the seven German Christmas markets I visited during my Rhine River cruise, Frankfurt is my favorite.
+It’s one of the largest in the country and definitely one of the most picturesque, with the Römer buildings, St Paul’s Square, and an enormous Christmas tree as a backdrop.

 Best German Christmas Markets Frankfurt-Kids Are A Trip